TeamBulbbot/docs/docs/configuration/automod.md

 * `WARN` - Warns the user, deletes and logs the censored content in your logging channel
 * `KICK` - Kicks the user, deletes and logs the censored content in your logging channel
 * `BAN` - Cleanbans the user and logs the censored content in your logging channel

-You can configure them using the `!configure` command.
-Let's set the auto response for `mentions` to ban as an example: